 How To Kill A Lawn

 While it may go against the very notion of lawn care, sometimes the need arises to remove or kill lawn grass from areas of our properties.
-This could be due to many factors including:- to plant a garden bed or lay paving in it’s place
+This could be due to many factors including:

 - home improvements